Jacob-Brandon-final-Project/T3A2-A/readme.md

 ![DBZ Page](DBZ.png)

-We decided to Change all the Shop page to a graident colour because it is more appealing to the eye.
+We decided to Change all the Shop page to a gradient colour because it is more appealing to the eye.

 ### Breaks page: